fitrianingrum/fitrianingrum.me/content/post/contact-form-using-formspree.md

 ---
 title: "How to Add Contact Forms to Your Static Sites Using Formspree"
 description: "Do you have a static website and wondering how to add a contact form on it?
-This article shows you how the step-by-step on how to add a dynamic contact form to your static website easily using Formspree."
+This article shows you the step-by-step on how to add a dynamic contact form to your static website easily using Formspree."
 date: 2020-04-20T16:49:16+07:00
 image: "https://res.cloudinary.com/phi21st/image/upload/w_300/v1587377030/fitrianingrum.me/2020-contact-form.png"
 tags: ["contact form", "formspree", "web development"]